 During his morning reading, Mr. Bélanger kept seeing expressions like “customer-centric,” “customer-oriented,” and “customer-focused.”
 Every day, he was discovering new businesses that held client satisfaction at the heart of their mission statements.
 If big chains like Costco are able to retain recurring clients by word of mouth alone … why not him?
-Moreover, he noticed customers who were satisfied with their shopping experience not only returned, but spent more in store.
+Moreover, he noticed customers who were satisfied with their shopping experience not only returned but spent more in the store.

 The Best Way to Measure Client Loyalty

 We’re living in a golden age for customer-centric business models.
 Every business is preoccupied with its clients and building relationships with them in order to build trust—and loyalty.
 To evaluate these efforts, a race began to discover how to best measure client retention.
 The creator of NPS, Fred Reichheld of Bain & Company, designed a simple and efficient equation for measuring a clientele’s level of satisfaction.
 Supported by statistical analysis, we can be sure the following question is superior at effectively predicting client loyalty than any other alternatives in 80% of cases:

 On a scale of 0 to 10, how likely are you to recommend company X to a friend or colleague?

 Since then, these same studies have been reconsidered.
 Unfortunately, it is difficult to adjudicate this ongoing battle, as shopping center clientele remains flighty and statisticians continue to argue.
 Still, this tool remains the most efficient; it has proven itself time and time again through businesses that have utilized it over a long period of time.
 In the end, the real question resides in the capacity to use NPS correctly so as to successfully foster change that your clients actually appreciate.